What is the Boundary Waters Canoe Area Wilderness?

 The Boundary Water Canoe Area Wilderness(BWCA) is a federally designated wilderness preserve.
 Joined by the Quetico Provincial Park, the boundary waters area has 2.3 million acres and 1,600 lakes of pristine, non-motorized wilderness that is primarily accessed by canoes.
 On the U.S. side alone there are 2,200 designated campsites that are used by people who go on multiple day trips.

-Can I bring my own motorboat and how far down Clearwater Lake can I it?
+Can I bring my own motorboat and how far down Clearwater Lake can I take it?

 Yes, you can bring your own motorboat and take it down the length of Clearwater Lake as long as it has a motor size under 10 horsepower.
 The first 1.5 miles of the lake are outside the BWCA and this is the only part of the lake you can use a motor that is larger than 9.9 horsepower.
 All of the motorboats available for rent are allowed down the entire length of the lake.